dotnet/orleans/Deployment-and-Versioning-of-Dependencies.md

 ## Grain assemblies deployed to subfolder ##

-The recommended way to deploy application code, grain assemblies and their dependencies, is to put them to a subfolder of the Applications folder.
+The recommended way to deploy application code, grain assemblies and their dependencies, is to put them into a subfolder of the Applications folder.
 This approach provides a clear separation of application code from the Orleans runtime code and allows for additional flexibility with dependencies.
 You can (but don't have to) have some of the same assemblies that are already present in the main Orleans folder but of different versions.

 For example, if your code depends on a library that is incompatible with, say, Azure Storage 4.3, you can simply put a compatible version of Microsoft.WindowsAzure.Storage.dll (and its dependencies) into your application folder.
 In that case, the two versions will be loaded by the CLR side by side.

 ## Grain assemblies deployed to main folder ##

 If for some reason deploying grain assemblies into a subfolder is not an option, and you have to deploy grain assemblies into the main folder, you are obviously limited to just one set of dependency assemblies.
 So you need to choose a set of versions that are compatible with both the Orleans runtime and your grain code.
-If necessary, you can specified assembly binding redirects as in the example above.
+If necessary, you can specify assembly binding redirects as in the example above.